 If you want to keep the CrossFit crowd happy, nothing beats a nice big dispenser of fruit-infused water with ice.
 It’s a little bit fancier than plain water, but not as sweet (or sinful) as soda, mocktails, or fruit juices.
 Taste of Home has a whopping 23 recipes for fruit-infused water here.

-What Top Producers Serve: Open House Food Ideas From Douglas Elliman Agents
+What Do Top Producers Serve?
+Open House Food Ideas & Tips From Douglas Elliman Agents

 Not inspired yet?
-Take a look at what some top-producing agents from Douglas Elliman are serving their open house guests.
+Take a look at these tips and ideas from top-producing agents from Douglas Elliman:

 Insta-worthy Rainbow Bagels